Who you're hiring in Rome

 Deliverables and turnaround

-Corporate video production deliverables in Rome are prepared according to the client’s intended use.
-This may include master files for internal distribution, compressed versions for web use, and shorter edits optimized for social platforms.
+Corporate video production deliverables in Rome are prepared according to the client's intended use.
+This may include master files for internal distribution, compressed versions for web use, and shorter edits optimised for social platforms.

 Our Projects